-While the main theme of my blog is the maintenance of local Chinese ritual cultures (before, during, and since Maoism), it’s worth providing a little roundup of recent posts on European cultures and politics—most of which have ramifications for, and links to, China.
+While the main theme of my blog is the maintenance of local Chinese ritual life (before, during, and since Maoism), it’s worth providing a roundup of recent posts on European cultures and politics—most of which have ramifications for, and links to, China.

-- Germany (see also German tag): A Nazi legacy, Ravensbrück, Sachsenhausen, Trauma, Sereny (all with links to Maoism); two posts on the GDR (here and here), as well as Red love; and a biography of a colleague who fled successive regimes (here and here).
-Also Ute Lemper and Nina Hagen—and Berg.
-Not to mention Bach, and by extension, Mahler (not least Mahler 10, and Men behaving badly)
+- Germany (see also German tag): A Nazi legacy, The Ratline, Ravensbrück, Sachsenhausen, Trauma, Sereny (all with links to Maoism); posts on the GDR (here and here), as well as Red love; and a biography of a colleague who fled successive regimes (here and here).
+Also Ute Lemper, Nina Hagen—and Berg.
+Not to mention Bach, and by extension, a whole series on Mahler (not least Mahler 10, and Men behaving badly).

-- France (see also French tag): continuing the wartime theme, Les Parisiennes, A life in secrets, Noor Inayat Khan, and numerous posts on Ravel and Messiaen
+- France (see also French tag): continuing the wartime theme, Les Parisiennes, A life in secrets, Noor Inayat Khan, and numerous posts on Ravel and Messiaen;

-fado and Lisbon (1 and 2, and for good measure, Some Portuguese epigrams); Festive soundscapes of the Rioja, and Songs of Valencia; Punk in Madrid;
+- Iberia: flamenco; fado and Lisbon (1 and 2, and for good measure, Some Portuguese epigrams); Festive soundscapes of the Rioja, and Songs of Valencia; Punk in Madrid;

-- East and central Europe (note also Iron curtain tag—now also including Lives in Stalin’s Russia): musical cultures; Švejk (and here; see also Czech tag), Polish jazz, Serbia, Bulgaria
+- East and central Europe (note also Iron curtain tag—roundup here): musical cultures; Švejk (and here, and here; see also Czech tag); Polish jazz, Polish folk, Catholic pilgrimage; Serbia, Bulgaria;